Brewing Coffee With the Coffee Sock

 I received what has to be the most simple coffee brewing method I’ve ever seen.
 It is a sock attached to a wire.
-Not just any sock though.
-The Coffee Sock is a tightly knitted sock that is perfect for coffee brewing.
+Not just any sock, though.
+The Coffee Sock is a tightly knitted sock perfect for coffee brewing.

-I don’t go camping, but if I did this would be an ideal brewing method for someone wishing to keep their pack weight down.
-But you don’t need to step outside to use the brewer.
-I’ve been brewing with it in my own kitchen.
+I don’t go camping, but if I did, this would be an ideal brewing method for someone wishing to keep their pack weight down.
+You don’t need to step outside to use the brewer.
+I’ve been brewing with it in my kitchen.

 #1 Place Coffee Sock into Mug